 Microsoft doubled-down on user-hostile interfaces with its elimination of security bulletins, which many users depended upon to understand if an update should be accepted, not to mention combining many unrelated updates into one bundle, forcing users to either accept or reject everything.

 By the way, Linux isn't affected by WannaCrypt.

-Intel confirmed (here and here) that using a separate NIC card instead of the on-board NIC will prevent AMT from running, as only the NIC built into the chipset communicates with the ME and AMT.
+Intel confirmed (here and here) that using a separate NIC card instead of the on-board NIC will prevent AMT from running, as only the NIC built into the chipset communicates with ME and AMT.
 And it does not matter which chipset vendor -- Intel, Realtek, etc. -- or bus type -- PCI or PCIe -- the card employs.
-This solution won't work for everyone, but it's one way to prevent attacks.
+This solution won't work for laptops, but it's one way to prevent attacks.

 I previously wondered just how vulnerable Intel's vPro, ME, and AMT were, but I had no idea.
 AMT accepts a zero-length password hash field, something that should have caught by any Intel developer.
 Access is possible as long as the PC has power and Ethernet connectivity.